Shipley TCC: History

 The plans were confirmed by then rail minister, Huw Merriman, on 14 March 2024, who announced £100 million worth of government funding for the depot.
 Plans lodged with Bradford Council in October 2023 detailed the site as having a four-road shed, staff facilities, and office, storage space and a site for controlling train movements, with storage space for 40 trains.
 The headshunt to the south of the site will be capable of handling eight-carriage trains.
 Cleaning of the interior and exterior of railway vehicles is envisaged (including a carriage wash section), and the site will have the ability to deal with controlled emission toilets (CET).
 The main building is projected to be 148.5 m long, by 41.9 m wide.

-The depot will be operated by Northern Trains and will be used for the storage and maintenance of the operator's EMU stock, currently allocated to Neville Hill TMD.
-Classes and will be serviced at the depot, and these provide the services on the Airedale and Wharfedale lines.
+The depot will be operated by Northern Trains and will be used for the storage and maintenance of the operator's EMU stock, currently allocated to Neville Hill TMD. and EMUs will be serviced at the depot, and these provide the services on the Airedale and Wharfedale lines.